Dameonn24/DissertationProgram/README.md

 In version 2, I am trying to create a class called "TestCase" that creates a test case object for each test case in the source file.

-Version 2 contains two files:
+Version 2 contains the following files:
     1. TestObject.py - this holds the classes for TestCase, Variable, InitialisedVariable and Assertions.
     2. AJDecoder.py - this holds all the code for the Appium-Java Decoder.
 This portion of the code focuses on dissecting the Appium test cases into its core data to be passed into the translation algorithm.
     3. translation_algorithm.py - this holds the java-to-kotlin translations.